awr7/MoM/README.md

 # MoM

-## What is the primary aim of the project involving multiple large language models (LLMs)?

 Harness the collective intelligence of multiple large language models (LLMs) to enhance decision-making and problem-solving capabilities in complex scenarios.

 ## What do we hope to achieve with the integration of diverse AI model outputs?